air compressor

 Single-Stage vs Two-Stage Air Compressors

-There are a lot of different ways to categorize reciprocating (piston-type) air compressors: horsepower, CFM output, frame type, tank size, the list goes on.
+There are many different ways to categorize reciprocating (piston-type) air compressors: horsepower, CFM output, frame type, tank size, and so on.
 All of those are pretty self-explanatory.
-An often overlooked and misunderstood category, however, is the number of compression stages.
-Your options here are either single-stage or two-stage and knowing the difference between them can help to ensure that you’ll end up with the right air compressor for the job.
-The following post will explain the difference between single-stage and two-stage air compressors, while outlining recommended scenarios for each.
+However, an often overlooked and misunderstood category is the number of compression stages.
+Your options here are either single-stage or two-stage, and knowing the difference between them can help ensure you’ll find the suitable air compressor for the job.
+The following post will explain the difference between single-stage and two-stage air compressors, outlining recommended scenarios for each.

 It’s All About The Pump

-The number of compression stages is determined by the configuration of the pump.
-Air compressor pumps come in a wide variety of shapes, sizes and piston configurations, so, to avoid muddying the waters, this post will focus on single- and two-stage belt-driven pumps that have two pistons.
+The number of compression stages is determined by the pump’s configuration.
+Air compressor pumps come in a wide variety of shapes, sizes, and piston configurations, so to avoid muddying the waters, this post will focus on single- and two-stage belt-driven pumps with two pistons.

-As you’ve likely gleaned from the introductory paragraph, the biggest difference between the two types is that single-stage pumps compressed air once and two-stage pumps compressed air twice.
+As you’ve likely gleaned from the introductory paragraph, the most significant difference between the two types is that single-stage pumps compressed air once, and two-stage pumps compressed air twice.
 The most noticeable difference is the shape of the cylinder, which is where the pistons are located.
-In a single-stage pump, both pistons are the same size so both sides of the cylinder have the same physical dimensions.
-In a two-stage pump, there is one low pressure (large) piston and one high pressure (small) piston.
-In this type of set-up one side of the cylinder is visibly larger than the other.
+Both pistons are the same size in a single-stage pump, so both sides of the cylinder have the exact physical dimensions.
+A two-stage pump has one low-pressure (large) piston and one high-pressure (slight) piston.
+In this type of setup, one side of the cylinder is visibly more significant than the other.

 Let’s look at the steps that the air goes through as it travels through the pump and to the tank: